Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Abstract

 \section{Abstract}

+We construct a family of constant-rate highly-symmetric self-dual qLDPC codes on high dimensional expanders.
+This is the first self-dual code constructed on high dimensional expanders and also the first such code with a rich (e.g. transitive) symmetry group, whose order exceeds the number of qubits.
+From this symmetry, we identify an extensive set of logical generators that act as permutations or diagonal gates, as well as a handful of other interesting gates (including the logical swap-Hadamard from self-duality).

-This work focuses on growing our understanding of how high dimensional expanders (HDX) can be utilized to construct highly performant quantum codes.
-While asymptotically good qLDPC codes have been constructed on 2D HDX built from products of graphs, these product constructions have a number of limitations, like lack of structure useful for fault-tolerant logic.
-We develop a framework for transversal logical gates that can naturally utilize symmetric non-product simplicial HDX, and we demonstrate through a particular example code family how this framework offers various advantages over prior constructions.
+These advantages over prior constructions are in large part due to the fact that our codes are the first to be explicitly defined on expanding (non-product) simplicial complexes.
+Indeed, our work develops a broader framework toward utilizing high dimensional expanders to construct highly performant quantum codes with fault tolerant gates.
+While asymptotically good qLDPC codes have been constructed on 2D HDX built from products of graphs, these product constructions have a number of limitations, such as a lack of structure useful for fault-tolerant logic.
+Our framework for (fold-)transversal logical gates naturally utilizes symmetric non-product simplicial high dimensional expanders, and we demonstrate concretely through our 2D code family how this framework gives a rich set of fault-tolerant logical generators.

-Specifically, we study the generalization of color codes to the high-dimensional simplicial sheaf setting and show that these qLDPC qubit CSS \emph{Tanner color codes} encompass color, pin, and rainbow codes, and should enable constructions with better parameters.
-We prove an `unfolding' theorem that characterizes the logical operators of the Tanner color code in terms of logical operators from several copies of the sheaf code, each associated with a particular choice of color type; this generalizes the well-known relationship between the traditional color code and several copies of the toric code.

-We leverage this understanding of the logical operators of the Tanner color codes to identify a local condition that ensures such a code on a $D$-dimensional (geometrically unconstrained) complex has transversal $\frac{2 \pi}{2^D}$-phase gates on a single block and $C^{D-1}Z$ across $D$ blocks that preserve the code space.
-Whenever a collection of $D$ logical $X$ operators have odd intersection, these transversal gates constitute logical $C^{D-1}Z$ gates on the corresponding logical qubits within the block or across blocks, respectively.
-Furthermore, we show that $\frac{2 \pi}{2^\ell}$-phase gates from any lower level $\ell<D$ of the Clifford hierarchy can be transversally applied on subsets of qubits in a single block, constituting addressable and parallelizable logical gates $C^{\ell-1}Z$ of the same Clifford level on subsets of the logical $X$ operators that have odd intersection with the support.

-We explicitly instantiate our paradigm in every dimension with codes on highly-symmetric expanding coset complexes.
-These are the first qubit codes explicitly defined on expanding (non-product) simplicial complexes.
-We investigate in detail the self-dual 2D family, which has large rate $\geq \frac{7}{64}$ and transversal $CZ$, $S$, and $H$ gates---among many other fault-tolerant (generalizations of) fold-transversal gates arising from the symmetry of the complex---and conjecture that it has constant relative distance.
-We conclude by describing a Floquet variant of this code with check weight 4.